RezMaal/Digital-Twin-Calibration-using-Point-Clouds/README.md

 # Algorithm and Optimization Schematics

-The code employs a metaheuristic AI-based algorithm to recover the joint fixity factors of vertical elements in the logitudinal direction as well as the loading coefficients to account for load case uncertainty.
+The code employs a metaheuristic AI-based algorithm to recover the joint fixity factors of vertical elements in the longitudinal direction as well as the loading coefficients to account for load case uncertainty.
 The AI-based algorithm aims to find the decision variables that minimize the difference between the measured (from laser scanner) and predicted (from FEM simulation) of the vertical displacements for all nodes, while incorporating the uncertainty in the estimated real-world nodal coordinates.
 The following image shows the process of employing the AI-based optimization to maximize agreement between the DT and reality (the image on the left shows the real vertical displacement with 10x magnification for clarity).

 <img width="710" alt="image" src="https://github.com/user-attachments/assets/067db487-ed1c-4a7e-89ab-6ff2da7ff2f7" />